thirdweb-dev/typescript-sdk/docs/sdk.gascostestimator.gaslimitof.md

 Promise&lt;BigNumber&gt;

-the estimated gas limit in GWEI
+the estimated gas limit of the transaction

 ## Remarks